trinibos1/Trkey_macro/README.md

 * UF2 file is old but code it up to date
 * A new case design is comming 12/11/25
-* Diacord sever coming soon(please feel free to email me)
+* Discord sever coming soon(please feel free to email me)
 ---
 ## Features